jhuckaby/Cronicle/README.md

 ## Storage Maintenance

 Storage maintenance automatically runs every morning at 4 AM local server time (this is [configurable](#maintenance) if you want to change it).
 The operation is mainly for deleting expired records, and pruning lists that have grown too large.
 However, if the Cronicle service was stopped and you missed a day or two, you can force it to run at any time.
-Just execute this command on your master server:
+Just execute this command on your primary server:

 ```
 /opt/cronicle/bin/control.sh maint